nlivaic/OAuth2OpenIdConnect/readme.md

   - Client middleware intercept the request, finds the authorization code.
   - Sends an identity token request (along with code verifier if PKCE is used) to the **token endpoint**.
 IDP validates (if PKCE is used) the code verifier and the authorization code, then returns identity token.
   - Identity token and access token are validated on the server.
   - If fetching user claims from the `/userinfo` endpoint, client app passes the access token to the endpoint.
-Endpoint validates the token and returns the claims associated with the profiles in the access token.
+Endpoint validates the token and returns the claims associated with the scopes in the access token.
 Please note there is more on this in the [Identity Claims](#identity-claims) section.
   - Client app creates a claims identity (user).
 This is what is accessible through `Controller.User`.
   - Authentication ticket is created, encrypted and stored in an encrypted cookie.
 - Above steps are facilitated through the use of the Authentication and OpenIdConnect middlewares, but could also be done manually.